How an entry gets written.

 Draft

-A first draft is produced with Claude Opus 4.7 working against the gathered sources and Stackmaven's voice and style constraints.
+A first draft is produced from the gathered sources, working against Stackmaven's voice and style constraints.
 Drafts are not published.
 They are review material for the editorial pass.

 - Step 03